History of Italian Renaissance domes: St. Peter's Basilica

 Pope Sixtus V appointed Giacomo della Porta and Domenico Fontana in 1588 to begin construction of the dome of St. Peter's Basilica to Michelangelo's model.
 They made modifications to his design estimated to have reduced the tensile stresses in the dome by 40%, including thinning the two shells near the top, reducing the thickness and exterior projection of the ribs, raising the springing line by 4.8 meters, and changing the shape of the dome.
 Giacomo della Porta insisted on a vertically elliptical profile for the dome of St. Peter's Basilica, for structural reasons, and construction began in June 1588.
 The dome was completed up to the base of the lantern in May 1590, a few months before the death of Pope Sixtus V. The lantern and lead covering for the dome were completed later, with the brass orb and cross being raised in 1592.

 The lantern is 17 meters high and the dome is 136.57 meters from the base to the top of the cross.
 The ogival dome was built with 16 ribs and an inner diameter of 42.7 meters.
 It begins above the drum and attico (the decorative strip above the drum), which are about 18 meters tall.
 The two shells of the dome are brick and each about 1.19 meters thick at the base of the dome.
 Because the shells separate from each other as they rise, the dome is 2.7 meters thick overall.
 The sixteen ribs connect the two shells together and are made of stone.
 Carlo Maderno's extended nave, built between 1609 and 1614, included bays covered by oval domes with lanterns.

-Cracks in the dome were noticed as early at 1603, when the mosaics covering the dome interior were completed, and additional cracks were recorded after 1631 and in 1742, demonstrating progression.
+Cracks in the dome were noticed as early as 1603, when the mosaics covering the dome interior were completed, and additional cracks were recorded after 1631 and in 1742, demonstrating progression.
 Five more tie rings were added around the dome in 1743-44 by Luigi Vanvitelli.
 The iron chains included in the design to contain the dome's lateral thrust have had to be replaced ten times since it was constructed.
 Giovanni Poleni's 1748 report on the state of the dome, written in response to observed cracking, anticipated the safe theorem by stating "explicitly that the stability of a structure can be established unequivocally if it can be shown that the thrust line lies completely within the masonry."
 His observation of cracks in the outer shell by the ribs has more recently been attributed by computer models to the heavy lantern.